 FROM ADMINISTRATOR TO INNOVATOR

 HR is at a crossroads.
-At a time when volatile market conditions demand new organisational structures and ways of working that allow the business to adapt and thrive, many HR departments are still busy managing an old legacy operation concerned more with admin than the future of work.
-HR needs to undertake its own transformation — from Administrator to Innovator.
+Volatile market conditions continue to demand new organisational structures and ways of working for businesses to adapt and thrive.
+For HR, this is as an opportunity to be at the forefront of change and help to shape the future of work in their organisation.
+However, many HR departments find themselves positioned as managers of an old legacy operation.
+Therefore, HR needs to undertake its own transformation – from Administrator to Innovator.

-Extending the HR team’s own skills and knowledge is a good start, as well as enabling digital leadership capabilities and better working structures.
 But the missing link in many digital transformation initiatives is involving the workforce in setting change goals.
-HR can and should initiate a distributed conversation on what needs to change, and what everyone can contribute to building the future organisation.
+HR can and should initiate a distributed conversation about what needs to change, and what everyone can contribute to building the future organisation.